Boundary transfer matrices arising from quantum symmetric pairs: Introduction

 T. Koornwinder found a two-sided coideal subalgebra of $U_q(\fksl_2)$ as a deformation of $U(\fkso_2) \subset U(\fksl_2)$ in \cite{Koo93}.
 More generally, deformations of $U(\fkg^\theta)$ were obtained as one-sided coideal subalgebras of $U_q(\fkg)$ in \cite{NS95,Nou96,DN98,GIK98}.
 Similar constructions were already considered in \cite{GK91}, although the coideal property was not emphasized.

-In parallel, G. Letzter's introduced one-sided coideal deformations of $U(\fkg^\theta)$ for any symmetric pair $(\fkg,\fkg^\theta)$, see \cite{Let97,Let99,Let02}.
+In parallel, G. Letzter introduced one-sided coideal deformations of $U(\fkg^\theta)$ for any symmetric pair $(\fkg,\fkg^\theta)$, see \cite{Let97,Let99,Let02}.
 Their definition is given directly in terms of the generators of $U_q(\fkg)$.
-This construction was extended by S. Kolb at the level of symmetrizable Kac-Moody algebras in \cite{Kol14}, recovering as a special case the twisted quantum loop algebras, also known as twisted q-Yangians, see \cite{MRS03, CGM14}.
+This construction was extended by S. Kolb to the case where $\fkg$ is any symmetrizable Kac-Moody algebra in \cite{Kol14}, recovering as a special case the twisted quantum loop algebras, also known as twisted q-Yangians, see \cite{MRS03, CGM14}.
 Quantum deformations $\Uqk \subset \Uqg$ of a more general class of subalgebras $\fkk \subseteq \fkg$ which are not necessarily fixed-point subalgebras, which we refer to as \emph{pseudo-fixed-point subalgebras}, were obtained in \cite{RV20,RV22}.
 We refer to all such pairs $(\Uqg,\Uqk)$ as quantum (pseudo-)symmetric pairs (QSP), and to $\Uqk$ as a QSP subalgebra.